 After the Procedure

-Someone should drive the patient home.
+If sedation was not used, then the patient may drive himself home.
 Any discomfort is usually mild, and pain relievers should be used if needed.
 The local anesthetic begins to wear off after an hour or so.
 Recovery time after a no-scalpel vasectomy is usually a little less than that after a traditional vasectomy.
 The following are general guidelines that help ensure a speedy recovery (talk with the doctor who did the procedure for specific instructions):

 - Avoid walking or standing as much as possible for a couple of days.

 - Wear snug cotton briefs or an athletic supporter to help apply pressure against the procedure area and for support of the scrotum for the first week or two after the procedure.